Lisa Egede headshot

-I'm a 5th year PhD student in the Human Computer Interaction Institute (HCII) at Carnegie Mellon University where I'm advised by Geoff Kaufman.
+I'm a 5th year PhD candidate in the Human Computer Interaction Institute (HCII) at Carnegie Mellon University where I'm advised by Geoff Kaufman.

 As an HCI researcher in the broader societal computing domain, my work centers on expanding existing design dimensions to better inform culturally tailored AI.
 More specifically, I investigate how AI systems and generative AI tools, often developed without the perspectives of racially minoritized groups in mind, can reinforce systemic inequities and harm.
 By employing a mixed-methods approach, my research has uncovered the real-world implications of AI systems as well as how minoritized users and developers conceptualize the broader impacts of generative AI.